Jay-study-nildana/NextJSForStudents/README.md

 # Projects and Folders

 1. [NextJSOfficialTutorials](NextJSOfficialTutorials) - code that was built as I followed along with the official tutorials on their website.
+2. [Next JS Demo Capstone Project](https://github.com/Jay-study-nildana/VercelDashboardApp) - the project my students build at the end of their training.

 # hire and get to know me